yl7408/simple-mern-stack-app-yl7408/About US.md

 # About Wei Luo

 <p>Wei was born in Shanghai, China on November 17th, 2000.
 He moved to the US with family in 2017.
 He is currently a Computer Science undergraduate student at New York University.
 He will graduate in the Summer of 2024.
 He likes reading, traveling, coding, and 80s music when he has the time. </p>
 <p>As a computer science major, Wei is skilled in coding languages Java, HTML, C and Python.
-He is systematically learning HTML and C. He speaks Mandarin and English and is learning Russian.</p>
+He is systematically learning Javascript.
+He speaks Mandarin and English and is learning Russian.</p>

 # Contact
 <p>Telephone Number: (646)-912-1038</p>